-Trent over at the Simple Dollar posted an article about how to making laundry detergent and enjoying the benefits of homemade laundry detergent, namely saving money.
-So let’s bump frugality up a notch today and learn how to save money with home made laundry soap.
+Trent over at The Simple Dollar posted an article about making laundry detergent and enjoying homemade laundry detergent benefits, namely saving money.
+Let’s bump frugality up a notch today and learn how to save money with homemade laundry soap.

 – 1 bar of soap (whatever kind you like; Trent uses Lever 2000 because he has a ton of bars of it from a case he bought a while back)

 – 1 box of washing soda (look for it in the laundry detergent aisle at your local department store – it comes in an Arm & Hammer box and will contain enough for six batches of this stuff)